-Retail Sales YoY in Russia is expected to be 2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Russia to stand at 1.50 in 12 months time.
-In the long-term, the Russia Retail Sales YoY is projected to trend around 1.90 percent in 2020, according to our econometric models.
+Retail Sales YoY in Russia is expected to be -1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales YoY in Russia to stand at 4.50 in 12 months time.
+In the long-term, the Russia Retail Sales YoY is projected to trend around 4.20 percent in 2021 and 3.70 percent in 2022, according to our econometric models.